-- market prices for oil and gas and chemical products; - our ability to explore, develop, produce and transport crude oil and natural gas to markets; - ultimate effectiveness of design or design modification to facilities; - the results of exploration and development drilling and related activities; - short term well test results on exploration and appraisal wells do not necessarily indicated the long term performance or ultimate recovery that may be expected from a well; - volatility in energy trading markets; - foreign-currency exchange rates; - economic conditions in the countries and regions in which we carry on business; - governmental actions including changes to taxes or royalties, changes in environmental and other laws and regulations; - renegotiations of contracts; - results of litigation, arbitration or regulatory proceedings; - political uncertainty, including actions by terrorists, insurgent or other groups, or other armed conflict; and - internal conflicts within states or regions.
+- market prices for oil and gas and chemical products; - changes in oil prices, results of exploration, appraisal and development activities, uninsured risks, regulatory changes, defects in title, availability of material and equipment and timelines of government or other regulatory bodies; - our ability to explore, develop, produce and transport crude oil and natural gas to markets; - ultimate effectiveness of design or design modification to facilities; - the results of exploration and development drilling and related activities; - short term well test results on exploration and appraisal wells do not necessarily indicate the long-term performance or ultimate recovery that may be expected from a well; - volatility in energy trading markets; - foreign-currency exchange rates; - economic conditions in the countries and regions in which we carry on business; - governmental actions, including changes to taxes or royalties, changes in environmental and other laws and regulations; - renegotiations of contracts; - results of litigation, arbitration or regulatory proceedings; - political uncertainty, including actions by terrorists, insurgent or other groups, or other armed conflict; - internal conflicts within states or regions.

 The impact of any one risk, uncertainty or factor on a particular forward-looking statement is not determinable with certainty as these factors are interdependent, and management's future course of action would depend on our assessment of all information at that time.
-Although we believe that the expectations conveyed by the forward-looking statements are reasonable based on information available to us on the date such forward-looking statements were made, no assurances can be given as to future results, levels of activity and achievements.
+Although we believe that the expectations conveyed by the forward-looking statements are reasonable based on information available to us on the date such forward-looking statements were made, no assurances can be given that these expectations will prove to be correct, and such forward-looking statements included in, or incorporated by reference into, this AIF should not be unduly relied upon.

-The Company believes that the expectations reflected in these forward-looking statements are reasonable, however, no assurance can be given that these expectations will prove to be correct, and such forward-looking statements included in, or incorporated by reference into, this AIF should not be unduly relied upon.
-These statements are made as of the date hereof or as of the date specified in the documents incorporated by reference into this AIF, as the case may be, and except as required by law, we undertake no obligation to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+The forward-looking statements are made as of the date hereof or as of the date specified in the documents incorporated by reference into this AIF, as the case may be, and except as required by law, we undertake no obligation to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
 The forward-looking statements contained herein are expressly qualified by this cautionary statement.